angrybacon/doomsday-wiki/markdown/chapters/02-ddft/04-echo.md

 at least draw Burning Wish, LED, and Echo.
 Any additional mana you have available will make your life easier.
-Of note, if you don't draw Burning Wish on the first Echo you won't be able to kill with Grapeshot, but you can still Echo again and have plenty of storm for a lethal Tendrils the next time around.
+Of note, if you don't draw Burning Wish on the first Echo you won't be able to kill with Grapeshot, but you can still Echo again and have plenty of _Storm_ for a lethal Tendrils the next time around.

 ## Conclusion

-1. Echo enables some extremely mana-efficient piles that generate high storm counts.
+1. Echo enables some extremely mana-efficient piles that generate high _Storm_ counts.
 1. Some Echo piles are nondeterministic out of necessity, but don't let this scare you off.
 They typically still have a high probability of working.